USGS-R/gsplot/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-17-1.png)

 Easy to do with `gsplot`, but now the two red points are covering up features in the original plot.
 We can easily change this by using the `where` argument when adding to the plot.
-It was also update the order of the legend.
+Specifying `where` will also update the order of the legend.

 ``` r
 renderorderplot_order <- renderorderplot %>%